Abandoned & Little-Known Airfields:

 The runway had a large “iron cross” marking in the center – why?

-The 1971 USGS topo map depicted the adjacent office buildings, but did not depict the runway at all.
+The 1971 USGS topo map depicted the adjacent Fairchild office buildings, but did not depict the Turbo-Porter Field runway.

 It described Turbo-Porter Field as consisting of a 600' asphalt Runway 17/35,